 Until Dungeons and Dragons 3rd Edition, paladins had to have a Lawful Good alignment.
 Now, they can be any alignment.

 The reasons why your paladin isn’t Lawful Good can make for an interesting character backstory.
-Perhaps they worshipped their deity without fail and followed their military code to the letter, but it resulted in their squad dying.
+Perhaps they praised their deity without fail and followed their code to the letter, but it resulted in their squad perishing anyway.
 If they had broken the rules they could have saved them.
 Their guilt led them to question their perspectives on law and order and they are now Chaotic Good.

 Can a druid be Chaotic Good?